 Expressive language: By June 2027, Lily will use complete sentences of at least 5 words to answer questions and make requests in the classroom, in 80% of observed opportunities across 3 consecutive sessions.
 Baseline: uses 2-3 word phrases.

 By December 2026, Omar will maintain conversation topics for three turns.
-This will happen in four out of five observed interactions (baseline: one turn).
-We will track this during social skills sessions (Omar, 2026).
+This will happen in four out of five observed interactions, from a baseline of one turn.
+Staff will track this during social skills sessions.

 Organisation: By March 2027, Zoe will independently use a daily task checklist to complete and submit all assigned work within the lesson period, for 4 out of 5 school days per week, as verified by the class teacher's daily check.
 Baseline: completes and submits work independently on 1 out of 5 days.

 Lucas will follow three-step instructions by July 2027.
 He should complete them correctly in 7 of 10 tries across two-week checks.
-Currently, (Lucas, 2027) follows one-step instructions, but forgets the other steps.
+He currently follows one-step instructions but forgets later steps.

 Writing a SMART goal without a progress monitoring system is like setting a destination without checking the map during the drive.
 You might arrive, but you will not know until it is too late to change course.